 Do not use the Safari browser.
 Firefox is problematic as the others will not see your mouse

 (but it will be recorded, but slightly misplaced).

 Issues with large numbers of participants:

 - If you have children/babyphone/dogs at home: users can mute their

-microphone with the symbol in the lower middle.
+microphone by clicking on the symbol in the lower middle.
 Usually, passive participants best mute

 their microphone completely.